 The account of Samson begins as the Angel of the Lord makes a personal appearance to the wife of Manoah, who to this point had been childless.
 Even before his conception, Samson’s mother was instructed to take on the vows of a Nazirite to God, such as avoiding alcohol or any ritually unclean food per the law of Moses.

 4 Now therefore, please be careful not to drink wine or similar drink, and not to eat anything unclean.
 5 For behold, you shall conceive and bear a son.
 And no razor shall come upon his head, for the child shall be a Nazirite to God from the womb; and he shall begin to deliver Israel out of the hand of the Philistines.”
-Judges 13:4-5 NKJV
+Judges 13:4-5 (NKJV)

 What is a Nazirite?
 Numbers 6 describes the Nazirite vow as a special dedication to the Lord.
 Nazirites must not drink wine or eat or drink anything that comes from a grape, or eat anything unclean.
 Their hair must be allowed to grow long, never to be touched by a razor while they are honoring their vow.
 Finally, they must not go near a dead body, even that of a loved one.

-The Nazirite vow was normally taken for a limited period of time, but God was calling on Samson to be a Nazirite for his entire life, even from the womb.
+The Nazirite vow was normally taken for a limited period of time, but God was calling Samson to be a Nazirite for his entire life, even from the womb.
 He would be a judge of abnormal strength and would be used by God to punish the Philistines that had invaded Israel.

 17 Then Manoah said to the Angel of the Lord, “What is Your name, that when Your words come to pass we may honor You?”

 18 And the Angel of the Lord said to him, “Why do you ask My name, seeing it is wonderful?”
 Judges 13:17-18 (NKJV)

 19 So Manoah took the young goat with the grain offering and offered it upon the rock to the Lord.
 And He did a wondrous thing while Manoah and his wife looked on— 20 it happened as the flame went up toward heaven from the altar—the Angel of the Lord ascended in the flame of the altar!
 When Manoah and his wife saw this, they fell on their faces to the ground.
 21 When the Angel of the Lord appeared no more to Manoah and his wife, then Manoah knew that He was the Angel of the Lord.
-Judges 13:17-21 NKJV
+Judges 13:19-21 (NKJV)

-Like so many other parents of Bible characters, Samson’s parents had to go through many years of childless heartache and prayer before finally having a child in God’s timing.
-God is sovereign, and His glory is magnified when His power alone brings about the result.
+Like many other parents of important Bible characters, Samson’s went through years of childless heartache and prayer before finally having a child in God’s perfect timing.
+God is sovereign, and His glory is magnified when His power alone brings about the desired result.
 Like other Bible parents in the same position, Samson’s parents were granted an audience with either an angel or the Angel of the Lord Himself when informed what God’s will was for them and their child.

 What is happening in your life today that only the power and grace of God can resolve?